Rich, aromatic and packed with onions, you can use this curry broth to make all your favourite Indian takeaway style curry sauces.

 Step 4: Blend

-Use a stick blender to blend the curry broth until completely smooth.
-Reduce the heat to the lowest setting and allow the curry broth to simmer for a further 30 minutes, stirring occasionally until the broth becomes thick and toffee-like and the oil begins to separate.
-Keep the broth almost fully covered with a lid during this stage of cooking and be cautious.
-As the curry thickens it will begin to spit and splutter.
+Use a stick blender to blend curry broth until completely smooth.
+Reduce heat to lowest setting and allow curry broth to simmer for a further 30 minutes, stirring occasionally until broth becomes thick and toffee-like and oil begins to separate.
+Keep broth almost fully covered with a lid during this stage of cooking and be cautious.
+As the broth thickens it will begin to spit and splutter.

-Use Straight From The Freezer!
-When you’re ready to eat curry, simply add the frozen curry broth to a pot and heat gently until fully defrosted and simmering.
-You’ll never be more than 10 minutes away from your favourite Indian restaurant style curry dishes!
+Use Straight From The Freezer: When you’re ready to eat curry, simply add the frozen curry broth to a pot and heat gently until fully defrosted and simmering and use it as per your favourite curry recipe.
+You’ll never be more than 10 minutes away from your favourite Indian restaurant style curry!

 - 100 ml vegetable oil